robertg55/r6-stats/README.md

    - `--workers`: Number of worker processes to run in parallel (default: 16).
    - `--number-of-past-days`: Number of past days to consider (default: 7).
    - `--sort`: Sorts the log files before processing if they are not already sorted by match number.
+   - `--worker_cache_multiplier`: Number of batches to read from logs for different workers to be consumed, low number could induce worker idle time, high number increases memory usage (default: 4).

    - **For top 10 matches by kills for all players**: